ShenLab/Repertoire/README.md

 ========
 JS_entropy_v7.7.py -> Compute Jensen-Shannon divergence (not distance) between two TCR samples, typically brain and blood.

-Input 1 is the blood sample in the standard productive reperoire output format.
+Input 1 is the blood sample in the standard productive repertoire output format.

-Input 2 is the brain sample in the standard productive reperoire output format.
+Input 2 is the brain sample in the standard productive repertoire output format.

 ```
 python JS_entropy_v7.7.py <blood sample> <brain sample>